 Conflicts of Interest in Research

-The Office of Research Integrity, part of UCR's Research and Economic Development division, helps prevent and manage financial conflicts of interest arising in the context of research activities.
+The Office of Research Integrity, part of UCR's Research and Economic Development division, provides broad oversight, resources and education for integrity and compliance issues relating to the conduct of research at UCR.
+The office also helps prevent and manage financial conflicts of interest arising in the context of research activities.

-Visit ORI's website to learn about COI management and for information about reporting (disclosure) forms 700-U (California form), 500 (Public Health Service rules), and 925 (National Science Foundation).
+Visit ORI's website on the Promoting Research Objectivity (PRO) Committee to learn about COI management and for information about reporting (disclosure) forms 700-U (California form), 500 (Public Health Service rules), and 925 (National Science Foundation).

-Conflicts of commitment arise when a UCR's employee has outside (non-UC) employment that may compete or interfere with their primary duty to UCR.
+Conflicts of commitment arise when a UCR's employee has outside (non-UC) employment or professional activities that may compete or interfere with their primary duty to UCR.

+APM-025 sets forth specific guidelines that faculty must adhere to in undertaking outside professional activities.
 Faculty conflicts of commitment are managed by UCR's Office of Academic Personnel.
-Certain outside employment must be disclosed and approved in advance.
-Other commitments must be reported annually.
+Certain outside employment or professional activities must be disclosed and approved in advance. and/or must be reported annually.
 Different rules apply for faculty covered by the Health Sciences compensation plan.
-For more information and to report a conflict of commitment, visit the APO website.
+For more information on the matter, see the Vice Provost's communication on conflict of commitment, FAQs on conflict of commitment, or visit the APO website.

 PPSM-82, Section II.B. sets forth the standards relating to outside professional activities that are applicable to University staff.